-3.12 Working Drawings
+3.13 Working Drawings

-Submit working drawings and design calculations, as defined by the Standard Specifications for Highway Construction, to the Contractor's designer for review and approval.
-Route all approved working drawings and design calculations to the SCDOT for review and distribution.
-Provide working drawings and design calculation submittals that meet the criteria of Subsection 725.1.2 of the Standard Specifications for Highway Construction.
+Submit working drawings and design calculations, as defined by the SCDOT Supplemental Specification for "Shop Plans And Working Drawings For Structures", to the Contractor's designer for review and approval.
+Route all approved working drawings and design calculations to the SCDOT for review and acceptance.
 SCDOT will review the drawings and calculations and either provide acceptance of the drawings as prepared or provide comments.
 If comments are provided, the Contractor's designer shall review the comments prior to resubmittal to SCDOT for further review.
 The Contractor's designer shall stamp the working drawings and design calculations "approved" prior to submittal to SCDOT.
 SCDOT will stamp and distribute the drawings and calculations.
 Do not commence construction/erection until after SCDOT distributes the drawings and calculations.
 The responsible engineer, registered as a Professional Engineer in the State of South Carolina, shall seal, sign, and date all design calculations and working drawings.
 SCDOT will review the working drawings and design calculations only to verify that the specifications have been addressed.

-3.13 NPDES Submittals
+3.14 NPDES Submittals